-- 1. Fill in your current and all other past full legal names or aliases.
-This includes your first, middle, and last names. - 2.
-Fill in your date of birth.
+1. Fill in your current and all other past full legal names or aliases.
+This includes your first, middle, and last names.

-4. List all criminal and juvenile delinquency cases that resulted in the loss of firearm and ammunition rights, including all charges, convictions, and adjudications, and also list all pending actions involving felony level offenses.
+- 2. Fill in your date of birth. - 4.
+List all cases that resulted in the loss of firearm and ammunition rights resulting from a judicial determination that the petitioner is mentally ill, developmentally disabled, mentally ill and dangerous, or chemically dependent.
 It is recommended that you get a copy of the Register of Actions (ROA) for each case for which you are asking to have your firearm and ammunition rights restored, in order to provide the information requested below.
 Attach the ROA copies to the Petition.
 List each case separately.
 Attach additional pages if necessary.
-Court file number: County-State where offense occurred: Type of offense(s): Date of offense: Date of conviction/adjudication: Date of discharge from probation: